If you need to contact us our details are at the bottom of the page.

 The applicant has a right of appeal to the Secretary of State for Communities and Local Government (which is administered by The Planning Inspectorate) if:

-No decision has been reached on the application within the statutory 8 week period
+No decision has been reached on the application within the statutory determination period

 The applicant does not agree with one or more of the conditions on an approval.